Progne subis

 in fact, they actually seek out sites where there is abundant human activity.

-Through generations of imprinting, martins have learned that
+pattern shifting), martins have learned that

 where there are humans, there often aren’t any predators.